 Since then, more and more Japanese tech companies have adopted a strategy of hiring international English speaking developers.
 On TokyoDev’s job board, I’m listing 100+ opportunities.
 But if you’re looking for your first job here, you probably have a lot of questions.
-This article tries to answer them.
+This article tries to answer them, covering the following:

 Do I need to speak Japanese to get a developer job?

 No, you don’t need Japanese to work as a software developer in Japan, but it’ll obviously help.
 I found that 26% of international developers never use Japanese at their job, and 31% use it rarely, implying the majority of them are working at jobs that don’t require any Japanese skills.